 A pre-concert chat will be lead by Dean Burry to discuss the styles and evolution of Willan’s song writing staring at 6:30pm.
 TICKETS

-This concert is co-presented with Syrinx Concerts and supported by the Hal Jackman Foundation, The Jackman Foundation and the Ontario Arts Council.
+This concert is co-presented with Syrinx Concerts and supported by the Hal Jackman Foundation, The Jackman Foundation, the Ontario Arts Council and the SOCAN Foundation.

 Wednesday, May 17, 2017

 Dawn Always Begins in the Bones

 The Richard Bradshaw Amphitheatre in the Four Seasons Centre for the Performing Arts